BrightSpots/rcv/README.md

 ## Overview

 The Universal Tabulator is a free, open-source application designed to quickly and accurately tabulate a wide variety of ranked choice voting elections.

-The Tabulator requires a "contest configuration" file as input, which specifies:
+It allows users to:
+- Create contest configuration files using a graphical user interface (GUI)
+- Validate contest configuration files to ensure they are well-formed, and all values are within expected ranges
+- Tabulate a contest

+A contest configuration file specifies:
 - Which tabulation rule variations to use
 - A list of registered candidates
-- One or more cast vote record files
+- Paths to one or more cast vote record (CVR) files
-- Output formatting options (contest name, where to write output files, etc.)
+- Output formatting options (contest name, date, jurisdiction, etc.)

 The Tabulator produces the following as output:
-- A results spreadsheet including round-by-round vote totals for each candidate and the eventual winner(s)
+- A summary .csv file containing round-by-round vote totals for each candidate and the eventual winner(s)
-- A JSON file containing the same information
+- A summary .json file containing additional information which can be used by external tools for visualizing contest results
-- An audit log describing how every ballot was counted in each round over the course of the tabulation
+- A detailed audit .log file describing how every ballot was counted in each round over the course of the tabulation

-The Tabulator includes the following functionality:
-- Creating contest configuration files using a graphical user interface (GUI)
-- Validating contest configuration files to ensure they are well-formed, and all values are within expected ranges
-- Tabulating a contest

 ## Installing and Launching the Tabulator